Literary Fiction & Psychological Thriller Author Durai R.

 Reasonable decisions leave behind questions that accumulate over time.

-If you'd like one quiet essay and early pages from forthcoming work each month, join the list below.
+If you'd like one quiet essay each month, plus early access to new work, join the list below.

 No spam; one email a month.